See a larger project vicinity map

 The End Result

 New HOV lanes will open when adjacent projects are complete.
-In the interim, drivers will gain one additional general-purpose lane to ease congestion.

 The project expands and improves the auxiliary lanes at the I-705 interchange to provide additional congestion relief.
 New concrete barrier will be constructed down the median of I-5, and on the roadside to protect drivers from fixed hazards.